Target365/sdk-for-net/README.md

 ### Getting started
 To get started, please click here: https://strex.no/strex-connect#Prispakker and register your organisation.

-After registration you can activate the SDK by sending us an email at <sdk@strex.no> containing your EC public key in PEM-format.
+After registration you can activate the SDK by logging in to Strex Connect and create a key here: https://www.strexconnect.no/admin/public-key
+Select ".NET" as your SDK.
+Copy and store the "Private key-string" safe and encrypted (we recommend EAS-encryption).
+We only store the public-key.
+Set the expiry date, and optionally add an e-mail address so we can warn you when the key is about to expire.

-You can generate your EC public/private key-pair using openssl like this:
+If you want, you can generate your own EC public/private key-pair using openssl like this and add it to the "From OpenSSL" tab:
 ```
 openssl ecparam -name prime256v1 -genkey -noout -out private.pem
 ```